cssnr/actions/README.md

 # Contributing

-For instructions on modifying the documentation see the [CONTRIBUTING.md](#contributing-ov-file).
+If you would like to submit a PR, please review the [CONTRIBUTING.md](#contributing-ov-file).

 Please consider making a donation to support the development of this project and [additional](https://cssnr.com/) open source projects.